hphelion/documentation/cloudos/prepare.cloudtypes.md

 ### Private Cloud

-This type of cloud environment entails deploying a private cloud on your own bare-metal servers (blades, rack-mounted servers, and so on) that you have available in and control of in your IT environment.
+This type of cloud environment entails deploying a private cloud on your own baremetal servers (blades, rack-mounted servers, and so on) that you have available in and control of in your IT environment.
 This is the most advanced of the cloud environment deployment options, as setting up the Admin Node for this type of cloud requires gathering information about the servers that will be nodes in your cloud, their networking configuration, and the overall network configuration of your IT environment.
 Gathering such information may require consultation with your IT administrator.

-Typically, deploying a private cloud requires a bare-metal server for what is called a Cloud Controller and at least one bare-metal server for a Compute Region Controller that offers virtualized compute, network, and storage.
+Typically, deploying a private cloud requires a baremetal server for what is called a Cloud Controller and at least one baremetal server for a Compute Region Controller that offers virtualized compute, network, and storage.
 After they are installed, Compute Region
-Controllers are elastic, and can be expanded (or reduced) to many more bare-metal servers to offer various scales of virtualized resources to your cloud self-service users.
+Controllers are elastic, and can be expanded (or reduced) to many more baremetal servers to offer various scales of virtualized resources to your cloud self-service users.

 A private cloud also supports hybrid Compute Region Controllers.
 This means you can use Compute Region Controllers from other OpenStack-compatible clouds as if they were part of your private cloud to expand the amount of resources available to your self-service users.